We have projects in operation in Liverpool, that are staffed by our volunteer team.

 Pipeline Projects and Initatives

 We have a number of projects and Initiatives that we are looking to establish in the next 3-12 months.
-We are recruiting volunteers to help get these up and running.

 We want to add indoor and outdoor activities to our current BREKI project, including a befriending club, skills and employment workshops, new arrivals induction programme and a community integration scheme.